Claude DeBruhl

 Claude DeBruhl (January 15, 1915 – September 4, 1982) was an American politician.
 He served five terms as a Democratic member of the North Carolina House of Representatives for both Buncombe County and Transylvania County.
 He was also an insurance broker, publisher, and real estate developer.

 Early life

 DeBruhl was born in Madison County, North Carolina but spent most of his life in Buncombe County.
 His parents were Levasta Reece and William LeRoy DeBruhl.

 He attended public schools in Buncombe County and graduated from Woodfin High School in Woodfin, North Carolina.
 He graduated from Asheville-Biltmore College in 1932.
-Lenoir–Rhyne College, and the Love Law School in Asheville, North Carolinia.
+Lenoir–Rhyne College, and the Love Law School in Asheville, North Carolina.
 He also graduated from the Appraisal School at the University of Georgia.

 Career

 DeBruhl served in the Navy Air Corps during World War II.

 DeBruhl was a farmer and insurance broker and agent, owning Claude DeBruhl Agency, Inc. - Real Estate, Insurance, Bonds.
 He was a land developer, builder, and president of West Asheville Construction Company who built more than 500 homes.
 He was named Home Builder of the Year in Western North Carolina in 1967.
 He was president of the Western North Carolina Homebuilders Association from 1969 to 1970 and was a member of the Asheville Board of Realtors and the National Independent Fee Appraisers.

 In 1969, DeBruhl was elected to represent the 45th district of the North Carolina House of Representatives, serving until 1973.
 The same year, he was elected to represent the 43rd district, and was reelected in 1975 and 1977.
 He served as a member and chair of the Military and Veterans Officers Committee of the House of Representatives.
 He was the chief sponsor of the bill that turned the former Asheville-Biltmore College into the University of North Carolina at Asheville, a branch on the University of North Carolina public university system.
 He also helped secure funding for the Western North Carolina Farmers Market and First Step Farm alcohol rehabililtation center.
 The latter led to a scandal when it was discovered that DeBruhl, who was president and chairman of the board of First Step, was renting land to the center for $600 a month ($ in 2022 money); a local appraiser evaluated the property at $237 a month.
 The next year, DeBruhl was unsuccessful in his bit for reelection.

 Following his career in the legislature, he began lobbying for bills that supported veterans as a commander with the North Carolina Veterans Council.
 In 1978, DeBruhl was appointed to the North Carolina Council for the Hearing Impaired.
 Governor Carl J. Stewart Jr. appointed him to the Legislative Study Commission on Alternatives for Water Management in 1979.
 In 1981, the General Assembly appointed DeBruhl to the Board of Trustees of the Teachers and State Employees Retirement System.

 He was president of Allied Publishers, Inc. and was the founder and owner of Claude DeBruhl Agency and Allied Publishers.
 He was a member of the Asheville Chamber of Commerce.